 The Hetton Coal Company became a major player in the coal mining of Durham, competing with the powerful coal-owning figures of Lord Londonderry and John Lambton, the Earl of Durham but without the aristocratic connections these coal owners had.

 The Hetton Colliery Company seems to have been very confident of finding coal.
 In 1819 before the coal was even found they set in motion the development of the Hetton Colliery Railway and employed the then barely known engineer, George Stephenson, who also laid out the colliery, to design it.

-This eight mile long railway was the first in the world to be intentionally built for steam locomotives.
-It was also, at the time, the longest railway in the world and really set in motion Stephenson’s rise to fame that had commenced at Killingworth Colliery near Newcastle.
+This eight mile long railway was the first in the world to be intentionally built for steam locomotives, rather than an existing wagonway used by horse-drawn chaldron wagons.
+It was also, at the time, the longest railway in the world and really set in motion Stephenson’s rise to fame that began at Killingworth Colliery near Newcastle.

 At Hetton, Stephenson used steam locomotives but the steep climb over Warden Law Hill to the west of Houghton-le-Spring was going to be a challenge at 636 feet above sea level.
 This had to be crossed to link the railway to the Wear so stationary engines were utilised on this section of the line to haul and lower the railway wagons.

 George Stephenson’s son, Robert, assisted his father at Hetton, but it was another Robert Stephenson, George’s brother, and also an engineer, who undertook the building work for the colliery and railway.
 This Robert Stephenson resided in Lyons Cottages near the edge of Hetton to the south.
 The cottages can still be seen near the present Hetton Lyons Industrial Estate and Robert Stephenson’s residence here is commemorated by a plaque.